Recent Posts

 A lighthearted, brutally honest rant about Python from the perspective of an old timer who’s dabbled in too many languages to count.
 From tuple weirdness to PEP8 gripes, this post pokes fun at Python’s quirks while offering a cautionary tale for those new to the language — or just wondering why their loop variables won’t go out of scope.

 Knowing a bit of math, and some set theory, and knowing how computers store numbers, I'm making this bold statement: Computers can't store most numbers.
-And by
+And by "most", I mean almost all numbers.
+So to make it even more engaging and/or enraging: Computers can't store numbers

 In informal Albanian slang there's a saying.
 Whenever you want someone to explain a topic in the most simplistic terms, you ask them to "explain it using apples".
 We had a similar case in my Software Engineering class at UNYT last week, where students didn't totally comprehend the difference between monitoring and observability, not knowing where one ends and where the other begins.
 So as a good storyteller, if I do say so myself, I came up with the following parable.